TAL Education Group (TAL) Downgrade Issued by Wall Street Gurus

 Analysts’ Opinion of TAL

-Many brokerage firms have already submitted their reports for TAL stocks, with Goldman repeating the rating for TAL by listing it as a “Neutral.”
-The predicted price for TAL in the upcoming period, according to Goldman is $79 based on the research report published on January 28th of the current year 2021.
+Many brokerage firms have already submitted their reports for TAL stocks, with CLSA repeating the rating for TAL by listing it as a “Outperform.”
+The predicted price for TAL in the upcoming period, according to CLSA is $89 based on the research report published on April 15th of the current year 2021.

-Credit Suisse, on the other hand, stated in their research note that they expect to see TAL reach a price target of $79.
-The rating they have provided for TAL stocks is “Neutral” according to the report published on January 22nd, 2021.
+Goldman, on the other hand, stated in their research note that they expect to see TAL reach a price target of $79, previously predicting the price at $77.
+The rating they have provided for TAL stocks is “Neutral” according to the report published on January 28th, 2021.

-The Benchmark Company gave a rating of “Buy” to TAL, setting the target price at $85 in the report published on October 23rd of the previous year.
+Credit Suisse gave a rating of “Neutral” to TAL, setting the target price at $79 in the report published on January 22nd of the current year.

 Stock Fundamentals for TAL